Job interview between two people

 Employers who exploit people can be punished in the Netherlands.
 You have the right to report to the police if you are being exploited.
 Also if you work while this is not allowed or if you work without a contract or agreements on paper.
 The police will then help you.
 You will not be punished if your employer has done something criminal.
 You can also report exploitation anonymously.
 You can also take someone with you when you go to the police.

-Always call 112 in an emergency.
+Always call 911 in an emergency.
 If it is not an emergency, call the Dutch police under (0900) 88 44.
-If you have reported exploitation to the police, you have the right to a lawyer's assistance.
-That lawyer is usually free of charge.
+Have you have reported exploitation to the police?
+Then you have the right to a lawyer.
+This lawyer is usually free of charge.

-If you feel unsafe or you are being forced to do things you do not want to do, you can ask for help from your contact at VluchtelingenWerk.
+.
 Your safety is important.
-Your contact will treat your information as confidentially as possible and will not share it with others if you do not want them to.
+Your contact will keep your information confidential as far as possible and will not share it with others if you do not want them to.

 • Take someone with you when you first meet a potential employer.
 Or make sure someone you trust knows where you are.
 Meet in a public place.

 • Know what your labour rights are in the Netherlands.
-You may be used to different rights in your home country, but Dutch rules apply in the Netherlands.
+You may be used to different rights in your country of origin, but Dutch rules apply in the Netherlands.

-• Make arrangements with your employer regarding your salary, working hours and when you will be paid.
-Make sure this is in a contract that you both sign.
+• Make clear arrangements with your employer regarding your salary, working hours and when you will be paid.
+Make sure this is in writing in a contract you both sign.

-• Write down what arrangements you have made.
-Also write down your own working hours.
-Keep your own documentation well.
+• Write down what arrangements you have made and keep your own records of your working hours.
+Keep all your documents.

 • Leave or ask for help if you feel unsafe or uncomfortable during your job interview or work.